haacked/haacked.com/_posts/2019/2019-07-17-should-you-flow-external-claims.markdown

 excerpt_image: https://user-images.githubusercontent.com/19977/61344565-8966da00-a806-11e9-9e6c-954a42102b36.png
 ---

-In my last post, I showed how to flow claims from an external identity provider to your application.
+In my last post, I showed how to flow claims from an external identity provider (also referred to as a login provider) to your application.
 My post walks through how to bring over the claims every time the user logs in.
 But why would I want to do this?

 On Twitter, [Brock Allen](https://brockallen.com/) replied to my post [with this tweet](https://twitter.com/BrockLAllen/status/1151270781181136896),